The Youth (band): Early years

-First, it was called “Boyish Day”; the band was formed in 1989 composed of Dodong Cruz (Bass/Backup vocals), Erap Carrasco (Drums), Pat Mabingnay (lead guitars) and Zaldy Carrasco (Lead singer).
+At first, the band was called “Boyish Day”.
+It formed in 1989 composed of Dodong Cruz (bass/backup vocals), Erap Carrasco (drums), Pat Mabingnay (lead guitars) and Zaldy Carrasco (lead singer).
 They played music suitable during the time: New wave, alternative and punk music, which were common on the radio station (Capital Radio's) XB 102.
 The station saw the origins of what would be one of the most famous local acts of the early 1990s.

 Due to musical differences, the group separated and formed other groups.
 Dodong and Pat formed EnVoice, while Erap and Zaldy, together with John Olidan, formed Obscure Tone.

-Whenever there were concerts, Dodong, Erap and John always volunteer to do front acts when nobody doesn't want to.
+Whenever there were concerts, Dodong, Erap and John always volunteer to do front acts when nobody wanted to.
 The trio became popular, and they decided to form a new group called The Youth.
 Their first underground hit song was “Amen”.
 Thereafter, Dodong was named as "kristo".
 Another member joined The Youth in the person of Raul Velez.
-Prior to the release of The Youth's first self-titled album, John Olidan migrated to Canada.
+Prior to the release of The Youth's self-titled first album, John Olidan migrated to Canada.
 He was replaced by Robert Javier.
 With their diverse influences, The Youth was able to produce their very own signature sound.

 In 1990, Richard Tan of Backbeat Records took them under his wing.
 They were able to record and release a self-titled independent/indie album, "The Youth".
 Like any other indie production, the album had limited success.
 It is now considered a collector's item.